stefexec/gurkens-gadgetry-public/README.md

 # Gurkenwerfer_'s Gadgetry

 An assortment of various useful tools.
-Addon to be used with the latest dev build of [Meteor Client](https://github.com/MeteorDevelopment/meteor-client).
+Addon for 1.19.3 to be used with the latest dev build of [Meteor Client](https://github.com/MeteorDevelopment/meteor-client).

 # Features
 ## Modules